Victoria Ruffo

-María Victoria Eugenia Guadalupe Martínez del Río Moreno-Ruffo (born May 31, 1962) is a Mexican actress notable for her roles in telenovelas.
+María Victoria Eugenia Guadalupe Martínez del Río Moreno-Ruffo (born May 31, 1962) better known as Victoria Ruffo is a Mexican actress notable for her roles in telenovelas.

 Biography

 1980s

 Ruffo began her acting career in 1980, starring in supporting roles in telenovela Conflictos de un Médico under the direction of Ernesto Alonso and continued her career acting in Al Rojo vivo.

 In 1983, Valentín Pimsteín gave her the opportunity to star as the protagonist of La fiera as Natalia Ramirez along with Guillermo Capetillo.

 In 1985, she starred in Carlos Téllez's telenovela Juana Iris, alongside Valentín Trujillo and her sister, Gabriela Ruffo.

 In 1987, she worked in Ernesto Alonso's telenovela Victoria.

 In 1989, Valentín Pimstein offered her the main role in telenovela Simplemente María.

 1990s

-In 1993, she was the protagonist of "Capricho", a telenovela by Carlos Sotomayor as Cristina Aranda.
+In 1993, she was the protagonist of Capricho, a telenovela by Carlos Sotomayor as Cristina Aranda.

-In 1995, she was the protagonist of Pobre Niña Rica, a telenovela by Enrique Segoviano as Consuelo Villagrán.
+In 1995, she was the protagonist of Pobre niña rica, a telenovela by Enrique Segoviano as Consuelo Villagrán.

 In 1998, she starred in telenovela Vivo por Elena as Elena Carvajal.